 Step 2: In the software main interface window, click Browse to select the database file you want to recover.

-Note: If you do not know the location of your db file, click ‘Search’ to find and select the file.
+Note: If you do not know your db file’s location, click ‘Search’ to find and select the file.

 Step 3: Once the file is selected, select Repair to initiate the repair and recovery process.

-Step 4: When the repair process is successfully completed, the software will display all the recoverable items including Tables, Defaults, Views, Data Types, Synonyms, etc. in a tree-like structure in the left pane.
+Step 4: When the repair process is completed, the software will display all the recoverable items, including Tables, Defaults, Views, Data Types, Synonyms, etc., in a tree-like structure in the left pane.
 Click on an individual object to view its content in the right pane.

-Note: The checkboxes associated with each database object is selected by default in the Preview window.
+Note: The checkboxes associated with each database object are selected by default in the Preview window.
 However, you can choose to save all or specific db objects.

-Step 5: For saving the database file, click the Save on File menu or click on the Save button on Quick Access Toolbar to restore SQL server database without backup file.
+Step 5: To save the database file, click Save on the File menu or click on the Save button on Quick Access Toolbar to restore the SQL server database without backup file.

-Step 6: In the Save Database window that appears, select MDF option under Save As section.
+Step 6: In the Save Database window that appears, select the MDF option under Save As section.